 2020 Arkady Fomin Scholarship Fund recipient

-A passionate chamber musician, Julian’s performance on violin and viola earned him and his String Quartet first prize in the A.N. & Pearl G. Barnett Chamber Music Competition, Rembrandt, Fischoff and the M-Prize International Chamber Arts Competition.
-He has performed at and attended festivals including the Heifetz Institute, Four Seasons Chamber Music Festival, Ravinia Steans Institute, Rockport Music, NorthShore Chamber Music Festival, and Pierce Hill for the Performing Arts.
-He has also appeared alongside Time for Three on NPR’s From The Top, Jupiter Chamber Players, 98.7 WFMT’s Introductions, Milwaukee Public Television, and Wisconsin Public Radio and Television.
+A passionate chamber musician, Julian’s performance on violin and viola earned him first prize in the Fischoff and the M-Prize Chamber Competitions.
+He has performed at and attended festivals including the Heifetz, Four Seasons, Ravinia Steans Institute, Rockport Music and Northshore Chamber Music Festivals.
+He has also appeared alongside Time for Three, Jupiter Chamber Players, 98.7 WFMT’s Introductions, Milwaukee Public Television, and Wisconsin Public Radio and Television.

-Julian studied with Almita Vamos and Hye -Sun Lee at the Music Institute of Chicago Academy.
-He is currently pursuing a Bachelor of Music degree with Miriam Fried at the New England Conservatory.
+Julian studied with Hye -Sun Lee and Almita Vamos at the Music Institute of Chicago Academy.
+He is currently pursuing a Masters degree with Miriam Fried at the New England Conservatory.

 Julian is the recipient of the 1699 Lady Tennant Antonio Stradivari through the generosity of the Mary B. Galvin Foundation.
 The Mary B. Galvin Foundation supports the very highest level of string playing by loaning precious antique Italian instruments to artists of exceptional talent and ability.